ecigar13/enhanced-stock-option/README.md

 Note:

  - Yahoo may end support for this link at any time, so this might not work in the future.
  - The Yahoo links behaves strangely during weekend and does not show all available options.
-This might be because maintenance is being performed.
+This might be because stock data is unavailable during weekends.
 Therefore, the program is unreliable during weekends.
 ***